aplumafreak500/dwc-utils/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Contains code by Anton Isakov (<http://crccalc.com>) licensed under the MIT License.
+Uses code by Anton Isakov (<http://crccalc.com>) licensed under the MIT License.

-Copyright © 2018 Alex Pensinger (APLumaFreak500).
+Copyright Â© 2018 Alex Pensinger (APLumaFreak500).
 All rights reserved.